-However, Paul and Nicole recognized that their journeys were difficult to describe in words.
-And they knew many others who felt the same way—in fact, some fellow pain patients could sometimes barely find the strength to explain how they were feeling.
+However, she recognized that the pain journey was often difficult to describe in words.
+And she knew she wasn’t alone in feeling this way!
+Many others could sometimes barely find the strength to explain how they were feeling.
 One look at their faces, though, and the pain was obvious.

-The two put their heads together and decided to partner with a fellow pain patient who was a professional photographer to create a project that would bring public visibility to the invisible, internal struggles of people living with chronic pain.
+It was while attending a pain summit that Nicole connected with a small organization that would later evolve to become the U.S. Pain Foundation.
+Putting their heads together, Nicole partnered with a fellow person with pain who was a professional photographer to create a project that would bring public visibility to the invisible, internal struggles of people living with chronic pain.
 That first year, nine people were featured in a magazine-style publication, with profiles by Nicole and professional photos, taken on a day in the life of each person.

-But Nicole and Paul weren’t satisfied.
-“We realized that explaining a day in the life of a pain patient through images would necessitate more than a beautiful headshot—more than the edited perspective of a professional photographer’s lens,” says Nicole.
+But Nicole wasn’t satisfied.
+“We realized that explaining a day in the life of a person with pain through images would necessitate more than a beautiful headshot—more than the edited perspective of a professional photographer’s lens,” says Nicole.
 “We needed to show the rough spots, the hospital visits and sleepless nights, to really put a face to what a person with chronic pain experiences daily.”

-Thus was born the current version of the INvisible Project magazine, with thousands of copies distributed to patients, caregivers, and health care providers.
-This publication highlights stories and photos from real patients about their day-to-day lives.
+Thus was born the current version of the INvisible Project magazine, with hundreds of thousands of copies distributed to patients, caregivers, and health care providers.
+This publication highlights stories and photos from real people about their day-to-day lives.

 “A magazine is an easy way to make sure people can access the project, return to it frequently for information and inspiration, and share it with others,” says Nicole.
 “When people have something they can hold, it feels more real, more reliable, and it can be a strong source of hope.”

-Stories like Dennis’ serve to inspire others with pain to share their stories, and that’s why the INvisible Project is an essential component of our programming.
+Stories like Chloe’s serve to inspire others with pain to share their stories, and that’s why the INvisible Project is an essential component of our programming.

 WANT TO PARTICIPATE?